156SURYA/LIC/README.md

 DC operating point
 1) for 1 k ohm >> (1.7444 V,55.5µA) with W = 1.981µm and L = 1µm
+2) for 100 k ohm >> (0.068 V,17.31 5µA) with W = 1.981 µm and L =1µm
+3) the gain of the circuit is 1.84

 ## Inference :
- 1)from the above  analysis we can conclude that ID depends on both the length and width of the mosfet , where width is directly propotional and length is inversely propotional to the drain current
+ 1) from the above  analysis we can conclude that ID depends on both the length and width of the mosfet , where width is directly propotional and length is inversely propotional to the drain current
+ 2)